HispanTV: Antisemitism allegations

-The Anti-Defamation League has stated that "HispanTV regularly broadcasts anti-Semitic and anti-Zionist conspiracy theories" and that Iran's "influence in Latin America has been a strong feature of the Iranian government’s foreign policy in the last decade, and HispanTV serves as a platform to spread Tehran’s conspiracy theories, Holocaust denial and anti-Semitism".
-HispanTV claimed that the COVID-19 pandemic "is the result of a Zionist plot...This virus serves Zionism's goals to decrease the number of people in the world and prevent it from increasing."
+The Anti-Defamation League has stated that "HispanTV regularly broadcasts anti-Semitic and anti-Zionist conspiracy theories" and that Iran's "influence in Latin America has been a strong feature of the Iranian government's foreign policy in the last decade, and HispanTV serves as a platform to spread Tehran's conspiracy theories, Holocaust denial and anti-Semitism".
+HispanTV claimed that the COVID-19 pandemic "is the result of a Zionist plot....
+This virus serves Zionism's goals to decrease the number of people in the world and prevent it from increasing."

-According to the Antisemitism in Venezuela 2013 report by the Venezuelan Confederation of Israelite Associations (CAIV) which focuses on the issue of antisemitism in Venezuela, "distorted news, omissions and false accusations" of Israel originate from Iranian media in Latin America, especially from HispanTV.
+According to the Antisemitism in Venezuela 2013 report by the Venezuelan Confederation of Israelite Associations (CAIV), which focuses on the issue of antisemitism in Venezuela, "distorted news, omissions and false accusations" of Israel originate from Iranian media in Latin America, especially from HispanTV.
 Such "distorted news" is then repeated by the Russia's RT and Cuba's Prensa Latina, and Venezuela's state media, including SIBCI, AVN, TeleSUR, Venezolana de Televisión (VTV), Alba TV, La Radio del Sur, Radio Nacional de Venezuela (RNV), YVKE Mundial, Correo del Orinoco and Ciudad CCS.

-The documentary, based on a conspiracy theory, Plan Andinia: A New Jewish State ?, by Asela Villar, suggests Israel is slowly planning to invade Patagonia.
+The documentary Plan Andinia: A New Jewish State ?, by Asela Villar, based on a conspiracy theory, suggests Israel is slowly planning to invade Patagonia.
 It is aired on Real Stories network, belonging to Little Dot Studios and All3Media.